jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_49.md

 		"funcContent":[
 			{
 				"funcName":"",
-				"funcTitle":"Seamless integration of stream data center and data computing services", "funcP":"With the automatically-integrated stream data center as an input stream, the processing results are sent to the data computing service for persistence."
+				"funcTitle":"Seamless Integrated Stream Center and Data Compute", "funcP":"With the automatically integrated stream center as an input stream, the processing results are sent to the Data Compute for persistence."
 			}
 		]
 	},
 	{
-		"funcName":"Elastic Scaling",
+		"funcName":"Auto Scaling",
 		"funcContent":[
 			{
 				"funcName":"",
-				"funcTitle":"Customize jobs and calculate cluster auto scaling", "funcP":"Matching data throughput according to the task, and automatically expanding or reducing resources required by operating stream treatment application."
+				"funcTitle":"Customized Jobs and Computing Cluster Auto Scaling", "funcP":"Match data throughput according to jobs, and automatically expand or reduce resources required for running stream processing applications."
 			}
 		]
 	}